 Continue to Otavalo and visit the largest handicraft market in South America, famous for its amazing local art, tapestries and textiles.
 The market dates back to pre-Inca times when jungle products were transported from the eastern lowlands and traded for highland goods.
 Villagers from the surrounding countryside come here every week to sell handmade goods as well as livestock, fruits and vegetables.
 Wander the stalls to meet local artists, find one-of-a-kind souvenirs and try your hand at haggling – it is expected for every purchase.
 One of the most obvious signs of the Otavaleños’ cultural integrity is their traditional dress, worn throughout their daily life.
 Optional short hike around the beautiful Lake Cuicocha.
 Overnight at a historic highlands hacienda.
-(B,L)
+(B,L,D)

 Travel to the Mojanda Lakes, a series of three crystal-clear crater lakes located at an elevation of roughly 3,500 metres above sea level.
 Proceed to the small weaving community of Peguche to meet a family of weavers and get a feel for Andean music as you watch perfectly tuned Andean flutes being crafted in minutes.
 (B,L,D)

 Today proceed to the Papallacta Hot Springs Resort.
 Relax in the natural hot springs and enjoy the mountain views.
 Optional spa treatments are available (not included; to be booked locally).
 (B,L,D)